Coquina: Mexico

+United States

 Florida

 Coquina deposits in Florida occur mostly along the eastern coast of the peninsula.
 This coquina is named the Anastasia Formation after Anastasia Island, where the Spanish quarried the rock to construct the Castillo de San Marcos, the fortress they built to defend St. Augustine.
 The Anastasia Formation stretches from just north of St. Augustine in St. Johns County to southern Palm Beach County.
 The formation and associated sand form part of the Atlantic Coastal Ridge, a Pleistocene barrier island chain that extends from Duval County to Dade County.
 Other coquina deposits are found in the state, but only in limited areas.
 The Anastasia Formation is naturally exposed in a number of places along the east coast including Washington Oaks Gardens State Park, Gilbert's Bar House of Refuge, Hutchinson Island in Martin County and Blowing Rocks Preserve, owned by The Nature Conservancy, in Martin County.

 Still occasionally quarried or mined, and used as a building stone in Florida for over 400 years, coquina forms the walls of the Castillo in St. Augustine.
 The stone made a very good material for building forts, particularly those built during the period of heavy cannon use.
 Because of coquina's softness, cannonballs would sink into, rather than shatter or puncture the walls.
 The first Saint Augustine lighthouse, built by the Spanish, was also made of coquina.

 Coquina was used as building stone in St. Augustine as early as 1598 for construction of a powder house.
 This was the beginning of a building tradition that extended into the 1930s along Florida's Atlantic Coast.
 In the St. Augustine vicinity, the Castillo de San Marcos, Fort Matanzas, the old city gates, the Cathedral, Spanish and British Period residential structures, property line walls and tombs were constructed of coquina quarried on Anastasia Island.
 To the south in New Smyrna, a large storehouse and wharf were constructed of coquina at the 1770s Andrew Turnbull colony.
 Around 1816, John Addison constructed a kitchen house of coquina on his plantation on the Tomoka River.
 The material was also used in the construction of sugar mill buildings on sugar plantations in the 1820s and 1830s.
 Examples are the Bulow, Dunlawton and New Smyrna sugar mills.
 In these early structures, the porous coquina was protected by lime plaster.
 With the exception of a few residences that have been restored in St. Augustine, the coquina masonry of these structures is today exposed to the elements and is slowly deteriorating.